 According to Alexis, there is no perfect diet for all dogs.
 “There are so many different situations that warrant different directions,” she said.

 It is hard to believe that it can be healthy to consume, day after day, the same kind of food.
 It just does not seem natural for a dog with his strong canine teeth to eat kibble.
-I believe that healthy non-processed foods are better for my dog than an all processed food diet, which is why on most days I prepare healthy side dishes for my dogs.
+I believe that healthy non-processed foods are better for my dog than an all-processed food diet, which is why on most days I prepare healthy side dishes for my dogs.

 I choose to give my Golden Retriever raw meat mixed with boiled or shredded vegetables.
-I also add a vitamin/mineral, calcium supplement as well as omega-3 fish oils.
-Many followers of a raw meat diet will state that the raw meat contains all nutrients that a dog needs.
+I also add a vitamin/mineral, calcium supplement as well as fish oils.
+Many followers of a raw meat diet will state that raw meat contains all the nutrients that a dog needs.
 However, I arrived at the current diet regime for my dog by observing her reactions to different forms of food and by working closely with my vet.